Hanga Roa

-Hanga Roa (/es/; Haŋa Roa, /rap/) (Rapanui language: Long bay) is the main town, harbour, and seat of Easter Island, a municipality of Chile.
+Hanga Roa (/es/; Haŋa Roa /rap/, long bay or wide bay) is the main town, harbour, and seat of Easter Island, a municipality of Chile.
 It is located in the southern part of the island's west coast, in the lowlands between the extinct volcanoes of Terevaka and Rano Kau.

 History

-Hanga Roa in the native Rapa Nui language means "wide bay" or "long bay".
+In 1868 HMS Topaze anchored off Hanga Roa.
+At the time the Government of the area was known as the Conseil d’Etat.
+It was made up of Jean-Baptiste Dutrou-Bornier, Gaspard Zuhmbohm and four chiefs from the Miru clan.

-Upon Chile's claim of the island, the Rapa Nui were forced in Hanga Roa, and the rest of the land was leased to a sheep farm.
+Upon Chile's claim of the island, the Rapa Nui were forced into Hanga Roa, and the rest of the land was leased to a sheep farm.
 For much of the twentieth century, the rest of the island was leased to the Compañía Explotadora de la Isla de Pascua (CEDIP) (a subsidiary of Williamson-Balfour Company) and closed to the Rapa Nui.